jet/dotnet-templates/README.md

     # see readme.md in the generated code for further instructions regarding the TodoBackend the above -t switch above triggers the inclusion of
     start readme.md

-    # ... to add a Projector and a Consumer
+    # ... to add a Projector
     md -p ../tools/My.Tools.Projector | Set-Location
     # (-k emits to Kafka and hence implies having a Consumer)
+    dotnet new proProjector -k
+    start README.md

+    # ... to add a Consumer (proProjector -k emits to Kafka and hence implies having a Consumer)
+    md -p ../../My.Consumer | Set-Location
-    dotnet new eqxprojector -k
+    dotnet new proConsumer -k
     start README.md

     # ... to add a Testbed